 Temple Rd Market and the Ladies Market are great for the kids.
 This is were you get all your cheap Chanel and Gucci handbags and Quiksilver and Billabong t shirts for a fraction of the prices back at home…..!
 Great place to get tacky gifts and also to practise your bartering skills, my sister says ‘bartering’s a sport’ and my god she’s should have a gold medal in it!
 Our kids had never bartered before and Alannah was quite interested in the process.
 I have been told that you should start at a quarter of the requested price and barter up to about half and that is a fair price to pay.
 I am not the best at bartering but in the end if you are happy with what you paid then you have done well.
 Don’t worry about what the next person paid.
 You will know if you have got a bargain as they quickly become unfriendly!
 Practice makes perfect in this sport I think!
 Note, Stanley Market does not barter, prices are what are stated and don’t bother trying to barter.
 At one of the stalls I even tried a slightly cheaper price for purchasing 2 items and they wouldn’t even come to the party to sell 2.
 There are so many street markets in Hong Kong where you can find almost anything you want to buy!

 This was by far the kids most favourite thing to eat in Hong Kong, in Asia actually!
+They loved all the dim sum restaurants and ate at them most days.
 I was reluctant to put this in the top 5 but Alannah insisted that it must go in.
 We ate dumpling whenever we could.
 I think you could go as far as saying that we ate dumplings every day.
 We found a great dumpling restaurant across the road from our apartment on the 4th floor of The One shopping complex on corner of Nathan & Granville Rds.
 We ate at this restaurant twice and they staff were fantastic with the kids.
 It probably wasn’t cheap by Hong Kong standards but the dumplings were beautiful and the kids ate their body weights in them!
+Dim Sum can be found everywhere even in some of the Hong Kong cafes located all over the city.

 We also visited another dumpling house called the Star of Canton.
 Its on the 24 floor of iSquare on Nathan Rd.
 The dumplings were delicious but the service was terrible.
 No one spoke English and they pretty much ignored us which made it very difficult.
 The place was packed to the rafters and we were the only westerners in there.
 We managed to get a table in the window and with the great view and the delicious dumplings I still think its worth a visit – service is overrated really, when you have an awesome view!